What is Somló and what happens there?

 What kinds of grapes are Somló wines made from?

 Somló is a white wine region.
 There were more than 35 native grapes — most notably sárfehér, budai zöld, and gohér — before the phylloxera epidemic destroyed the vineyards in the 1880s.
-The indigenous grapes were then replaced by more resistant varieties, especially olaszrizling (welschriesling), which is entirely different from the better-known riesling of the Rhine region.
+The indigenous grapes were then replaced by what people thought were more resistant varieties, especially olaszrizling (welschriesling), which is different from the better-known riesling of the Rhine region.
 Today, most Somló wines are made from one of the following four white grapes: olaszrizling (25%), juhfark (17%), furmint (13%), and hárslevelű (6%), with juhfark’s share growing rapidly.

 Why is juhfark the flagship grape of Somló?